 Building a Reservoir

 Do you sometimes find yourself thinking, “I just don’t know what to talk about”?
 There is a remedy.
 We can increase the depth of our conversation by taking every opportunity to learn and experience new things.

 Determine to keep track of current events.
 Of course, we are instructed to do this from more than one perspective in Scripture:

-• “Watch you therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man” (Luke 21:36).
+- “Watch you therefore, and pray always, that you may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man” (Luke 21:36).